 -

 Check the axle.
-If the wheel is loose or runs hard, the bearings may need adjustment or lubrication.
+If the wheel is loose or runs hard, the bearings may need adjustment or greasing.

 Brake maintenance and adjustment